 To avoid late registration and delayed disbursement of financial aid, submit your course approval and resolve any account holds as soon as possible.
 All financial aid is disbursed at least 7 days after the start of your study abroad courses.
-If you require any forms from the Financial Aid office, you can retrieve them by visiting, www.usf.edu/financial-aid/forms/.
+If you require any forms from the Financial Aid office, you can retrieve them by visiting, www.usf.edu/financial-aid/forms/ (Links to an external site.).